brt-h/brt-h/README.md

 Hello, I'm Robert 👋

+## Welcome to my Data Science Portfolio

-I just finished the IBM Data Science Professional Certification and am building a data science portfolio here on github... currently under construction!
+I recently finished IBM Data Science Professional Certification (10-month program), and have been building a data science portfolio here on github... currently under construction!

+I'm currenty looking for work as a Data Analyst or similar, so if you've got an idea about me, or know of any good work opportunity that would be beneficial to me, please let me know!

 ### Collected course assignments & coding practice problems
 A [compilation of notebooks](https://gist.github.com/brt-h) uploaded as github gists as I worked my way through 10 courses covering python, data science tools, methodology, databases, SQL, visualization, analysis, and machine learning.
 Since then I have been adding gists for problems I work through on hackerrank, edabit, leetcode, etc.

+### AirBnB Tableau Dashboard

+The hypothetical use case for this dashboard is to help someone who is purchasing property in Seattle to rent on AirBnB.
+The focus of this dashboard is the relationships between AirBnB price and (1) zipcode, (2) # of bedrooms, and (3) week of the year.
+The dashboard can be seen [here](https://public.tableau.com/app/profile/robert.hyman/viz/AirBnBTableauProject_16414256273360/Dashboard1).

 ### Forest Cover Kaggle Prediction